TAKEDA Yoshihiko

 Message to prospective students

-Students in my laboratory belong to Integrated Smart Materials Group in Research Center for Structural Materials.
-We research in an international environment using world-level facilities and equipment at NIMS.
-We welcome enthusiastic students who are interested in aerospace and automobile materials.
+We do research in an international environment using world-level facilities at NIMS.
+We welcome enthusiastic students who are interested in additive manufacturing of high temperature metals.

 KAWAGISHI Kyoko